Author Kevin Jared Hosein talks Caribbean literature in Europe

 Author Kevin Jared Hosein smiles as he speaks to Newsday ahead of his European tour at the Noir Coffee Lab, Austin Street, St Augustine on October 3. - Photo by Gabriel Williams

-AUTHOR Kevin Jared Hosein, writer of the award-winning novel Hungry Ghosts, said he is excited to be visiting Belfast, Ireland as part of the NGC Bocas Lit Festival’s European literary tour beginning on October 11.
+AUTHOR Kevin Jared Hosein, writer of the award-winning novel Hungry Ghosts, said he is excited to be visiting Belfast, Ireland as part of the Bocas Lit Festival’s European literary tour beginning on October 11.
 He said he considers Ireland the centre of the literary world.

 The tour will go to London, Madrid and Belfast, with different types of events in each city.

 “In terms of prestige, it’s kind of the literary capital of the world.
 Ireland has a couple million people, it has a long history, and the ratio of writers and readers is very high in that population.
-A lot of people does think you need to live in a huge country for you to flourish in writing, but Ireland is not really big yet they have this entire culture.
+A lot of people does think you need to live in a huge country for you to flourish in writing, but Ireland is not really big, yet they have this entire culture.

-“I remember asking an Irish writer last year how come that was and she said the simplest answer was that writing was the only thing they really knew how to do.
-They didn’t really excel at sports but they knew how to write.”
+“I remember asking an Irish writer last year how come that was, and she said the simplest answer was that writing was the only thing they really knew how to do.
+They didn’t really excel at sports, but they knew how to write.”

 While in Ireland, Hosein, Safiya Sinclair (How to Say Babylon) and Monique Roffey (The Mermaid of Black Conch) will read from and discuss their recent books of fiction and memoir, exploring how the most intimate relations of family and friendship are shaped by the stresses and conflicts of societies under pressure.